Nach Baliye 9: Yuvika Choudhary Slaps Prince Narula; Anuj Sachdeva Gets Injured!

 Anuj Sachdeva shared a video in which he was seen undergoing a physiotherapy.
 He captioned the video, "When we were asked to Break a Leg, we actually did ! 😏😉😂 Physiotherapy sessions on the Nach Baliye rehearsals with @urvashidholakia9's commentary.
 It is a no pain, no gain situation, isn't it?!! 🕺🏻💃#BTSwithUrUj." - (sic)

-Rohit Reddy Practise
+Rohit Reddy Practises

 Anita Hassanandani shared a video in which Rohit Reddy was seen trying to stretch his legs.
 She wrote, "#BaliyeGoals I have a feeling this guy @rohitreddygoa is gonna steal MY thunder 🤣😂🤣 #StarinTheMaking @starplus @banijayasia #nachbaliye9 #Ronita #ShaadiKeRightEffects #ReddyToDance." - (sic)